grahambell/taco/doc/action/result.rst

-.. _result:

-result
+Result
 ======

+.. default-domain:: taco
+.. highlight:: json
+.. action:: result

 This message is used when a command has completed successfully.
 The ``result`` attribute holds the return value, if there is one, or null otherwise.

-.. highlight:: json

 ::